MentorsWithoutBorders/mwb-connect-app/README.md

 # MWB Connect app
-This mobile app allows us to connect mentors with students from our partner NGOs (https://www.mentorswithoutborders.net/partners.php).
+This mobile app allows us to connect mentors with students from our partner NGOs (https://www.mentorswithoutborders.net/partners.php) for one-off lessons.

 The architecture is similar to the one from this tutorial: https://medium.com/flutter-community/flutter-firebase-realtime-database-crud-operations-using-provider-c242a01f6a10